deepspacetrader/ai-scanner-chrome-extension/README.md

 - **Category**: Grouping for summary logic (Humans, Vehicles, Animals, etc.).
 - **Task**: The Florence-2 task (`<DETAILED_CAPTION>` or `<VQA>`).
 - **Prompt**: Targeted questions for the Vision model.

+---

+## License ⚖️

+This project is licensed under the **MIT License**.
+It is free to use, share, copy, and distribute.
+See the [LICENSE](LICENSE) file for more details.